 Vitamins and Minerals

-Only needed in tiny amounts, vitamins and minerals are nonetheless essential for growth and good health.
+Vitamins and Minerals are required in minute amounts and are essential for maintaining strong immune system, build strong bones and muscles and also promotes normal growth and development.
 Most vitamins come from fresh fruit and vegetables, with some also found in fish, meat, dairy, and eggs.
 Minerals, such as calcium and iron, also help the body perform optimally.
 The best sources are vegetables, dairy, meat, and some fish.

 Dairy food, meat, seeds, and nuts all supply fats, as do vegetable oils.
 Fat is digested into fatty acids, which are used as an energy source and to make cell membranes.
 Or they are rebuilt into fat that, under the skin, insulates the body and helps to keep us warm.